 - Dedicated hub that offers not only each match and highlights package, but pre- and post-match chat shows, documentaries, interviews and classic matches, including every previous World Cup Final.

 - The ability to watch all 10 pre-tournament World Cup warm-up matches.

-Live stream the 2019 Cricket World Cup on Foxtel Now
+Live stream the England vs New Zealand Cricket World Cup final on Foxtel Now